ronin-rb/ronin-db/man/ronin-db-street-addresses.1.md

 `-P`, `--for-person` *FULL_NAME*
 : Searches for street addresses associated with the person's full name.

+`-O`, `--for-organization` *NAME*
+: Searches for street addresses associated with the organization's name.

 `-a`, `--with-address` *ADDRESS*
 : Searches for street addresses with the matching address.